Thanksgiving Alliteration Poems

 The first one, A Family Thanksgiving written by Barbara R Johnson, uses alliteration to present a warm family Thanksgiving gathering including Grandpa and Grandma, Auntie Ann, nine nieces and nephews, and kind-hearted kindred kin in the crowded kitchen…

-The first Thanksgiving alliteration poem uses the letters in the word THANKSGIVING.
-The second alliteration Thanksgiving poem, All in a Word by Aileen Fischer, describes the holiday using each letter in the word… THANKS.
+The first of the two Thanksgiving alliteration poems uses the letters in the word THANKSGIVING.
+The second of the two Thanksgiving alliteration poems, All in a Word by Aileen Fischer, describes the holiday using each letter in the word… THANKS.

 2 Thanksgiving Alliteration Poems

 A Family Thanksgiving